inabajunmr/gh-cluster-assign/README.md

  * Cluster icon(anytime my face now)
  * Run only GitHub issue and pr page
  * Not show cluster on asignees list for second time open
- * When not change asignee, increase same cluster option